shashankms9/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization_05.md

 ### Task 4: Retrieve connection information for SQL databases

-In this task, you use the Azure Cloud shell to retrieve the IP address of the Sql2008-UniqueId VM, which is needed to connect to your Sql2008-UniqueId VM from DMS.
+In this task, you use the Azure Cloud shell to retrieve the IP address of the SQL2008-UniqueId VM, which is needed to connect to your SQL2008-UniqueId VM from DMS.

-1. In the **Azure portal** `https://portal.azure.com`, select the Azure Cloud Shell icon from the top menu.
+1. In the [Azure portal](https://portal.azure.com), select the Azure Cloud Shell icon from the top menu.

    ![The Azure Cloud Shell icon is highlighted in the Azure portal's top menu.](media/cloud-shell-icon.png "Azure Cloud Shell")